Airfoil Geometry Schema

 Notes

-t = 0is permitted to support idealized zero-thickness analyses.Airfoil definitions are normalized to unit chord.
+max_thickness = 0is permitted to support idealized zero-thickness analyses.Airfoil definitions are normalized to unit chord.

 When